 I’ve given a pretty thorough breakdown on HOW to go about intermittent fasting.
 If you want to lose weight and completely transform your body, IF can work wonders.
 At the end of the day though, you still have to put in the work.

 I’ve talked about Intermittent Fasting in general.
-If there is some interest in the comments, I may write an intro on how to combined Intermittent Fasting with (heavy) Muay Thai training.
+If there is some interest in the comments, I may write an intro on how to combine Intermittent Fasting with (heavy) Muay Thai training (due to the heavy cardio, you need to modify the strength training volume and diet slightly).

 Intermittent Fasting is a great way to quickly lose weight while training Muay Thai if your goal is to lose weight and get ripped.
 I’ve also found that Intermittent Fasting is a good means to keep ultra lean, which if you are a fighter means you don’t have to cut (as much or any) weight when you fight.
 So there are some huge advantages if you combine Intermittent Fasting with Muay Thai.